 - To some people, uncertainty is like a cancer that attacks a project and can cause it to fail.
 Conventional project management thinking has reinforced this approach to reduce the risk and uncertainty in a project as much as possible

-- I don’t see it that way uncertainty can also represent opportunity to go beyond what is expected and the value a project produces is many times directly related to the risk and uncertainty in the project
+- I don’t see it that way.
+Uncertainty can also represent opportunity to go beyond what is expected and the value a project produces is many times directly related to the level of risk and uncertainty in the project

 - If you force a project to fit into a plan-driven model by reducing the risk and uncertainty, you may be maximizing the predictability of the project to meet cost and schedule goals but minimizing the value that the project produces

 Here’s another article with more detail on this:

 You often have to make informed decisions based on very uncertain information because waiting for the information to become more certain might significantly delay the project or might not make sense at all.
 The approach that seems to work best is to separate the “known” from the “unknown”, make some hypotheses or assumptions about the unknowns if necessary, and then evaluate the risks of going forward based on those assumptions or hypotheses.
 If you do decide to go forward, you shouldn’t forget that those assumptions were only assumptions and may need to be revalidated later on.
 (Many people often forget to do that) In a traditional project management environment, a risk register or something equivalent to that might be used for that purpose – that level of formality may or may not be necessary in an Agile environment, but the principle is nonetheless important.